Code-Institute-Submissions/highroadlowroad/README.md

 * As a returning user to the site, I want to understand the designation of the colour coded markers with those of the markers on the interactive map.

 ### Frequent User Goals
-* As a frequent user of the site, it is important that I be able to check for more recent testimonials published on the site, about the service HighRoadLowRoad provide, as well as their presence and reputation within travel and tourism.
+* As a frequent user of the site, I must be able to check for more recent testimonials published on the site, about the service HighRoadLowRoad provide, as well as their presence and reputation within travel and tourism.

 ## Design